altmanplants/e4_test_results/Purchase Order/Purchase Order Approval/review.md

 	Branch: purchse-order
 	Review Date: `1/4/2016 10:46:55 AM `

 *	if user click on 'x' link to close the HTML page in the preview pane... the user is unable to view another po, exception occurs on line: 202 of UserControlPurchaseOrderApproval.cs.
-Can we either prevent the webBrowswerPO control from being set to NULL or test/catch null exception just in case user clicks the 'x'
+Can we either prevent the webBrowswerPO control from being set to NULL or test/catch null exception just in case user clicks the 'x' **DONE - removed javascript close from xslt RB**

+	Round 3 -
+	Evolution Version: 0.0.3.0
+	Branch: purchse-order
+	Review Date: `1/5/2016 8:02:35 AM `

+Ready for user testing.
+RB